rainlab/blog-plugin/README.md

 Use the `blogPost` component to display a blog post on a page.
 The component has the following properties:

 * **slug** - the value used for looking up the post by its slug.
 The default value is **{{ :slug }}** to obtain the value from the route parameter `:slug`.
+* **categoryPage** - path to the category page.
+The default value is **blog/category** - it matches the pages/blog/category.htm file in the theme directory.
+This property is used in the default component partial for creating links to the blog categories.

 The component injects the following variables to the page where it's used: